DeciBrain-Group/GameWiki/docs/index.md

+!!! warning "GameWiki Under Construction"
+    Welcome to DSGBench GameWiki!
+This wiki is currently under active development.
+We are working on comprehensive game guides, strategies, and mechanics documentation.
+The complete wiki content will be available soon.
+Thank you for your interest and patience!

 # Welcome to DSGBench
-DSGBench is a benchmark designed to evaluate **Large Language Models (LLMs)** in dynamic game environments.
-It provides tools to assess an agent's decision-making, strategic planning, adaptability, and interaction capabilities in complex and diverse scenarios.
+DSGBench is a novel strategic game benchmark designed to evaluate the performance of LLM-based agents in strategic planning, real-time decision making, adaptability, and multi-agent interactions.
+The benchmark encompasses six high-dynamics, complex strategy games, including StarCraft II, Civilization, Street Fighter III, and others.
+It provides fine-grained metrics for comprehensive evaluation, along with detailed decision trajectory analysis and trajectory datasets.

 ## What is DSGBench?